sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 During inference, we give the doubly-noisy realization to our network and expect it to output a singly-noisy one.
 Then, we compute the residual by subtracting singly-noisy realization from doubly-noisy one.
 In the last step, we subtract the residual from singly-noisy realization and obtain an estimate of the clean target image.

 The network architecture used in this method is [U-Net by Ronneberger et al. (2015)](https://arxiv.org/abs/1505.04597).
+For more detailed and theoretical information, please check Section 3.2 of the original paper.

 ## 2.2.
 My interpretation

-** TODO mention max epoch and learning rate thing here **
+After reading the original paper and Noise2Noise by Lehtinen et al., I was able to implement the method without having any major issues.
+There are still two ambiguous points, though.

-Explain the parts that were not clearly explained in the original paper and how you interpreted them.
+First, the number of epochs used in their experiments are not mentioned in the original work.
+The other (and kind of related) problem is, I could not directly understand when to use scheduler to reduce learning rate from 10<sup>-3</sup> to 10<sup>-4</sup>.
+As a result, I skipped learning rate scheduling and did not implement it.

 # 3. Experiments and results